Afro-Fabulations: The Queer Drama of Black Life (New York: NYU Press, 2018) is available now.

-Tavia Nyong’o is Professor of African-American Studies, American Studies, and Theatre Studies at Yale University.
-His research interests include the cultural study of performance; black diasporic studies; Marxism and post-Marxism; queer and feminist aesthetics; and popular music studies.
+Tavia Nyong’o is Professor of African-American Studies, American Studies, and Theatre and Performance Studies at Yale University.
+His research interests include the ethics & aesthetics of social & cultural analysis.
 His books include: The Amalgamation Waltz: Race, Performance, and the Ruses of Memory (U Minnesota, 2009), which won the Errol Hill Award for best book in African American theatre and performance studies, and Afro-Fabulations: The Queer Drama of Black Life (NYU Press, 2018).

 Nyong’o co-edits the journal Social Text, published by Duke University Press, with David Sartorius (U Maryland).

 Nyong’o is co-series editor of the Sexual Cultures book series at New York University Press, with Ann Pellegrini (NYU) and Joshua Chambers-Letson (Northwestern).